RobinWolf/sew_maxo_mts_and_igus_rebel/README.md

 #### Description Packages
 The description packages provide the full kinematic definition and CAD data of our robot system.
 In ROS2 the kinematics of the robot is defined in a URDF model.
 The URDF model can be structred by using the xacro package and define sub-macros which are all put together in the main URDF.
 Moreover some tags regarding the hardware-communication with ROS2-Control and some tags regarding the Gazebo simulation to simulate sensors like lidar and depth camera are specified in these packages too.
-- irc_ros_description: kinematic description of the Igus ReBel Arm (cloned from https://github.com/CommonplaceRobotics/iRC_ROS/tree/humble/irc_ros_description)
+- irc_ros_description: kinematic description and ros2 control definitions of the Igus ReBel Arm (cloned from https://github.com/CommonplaceRobotics/iRC_ROS/tree/humble/irc_ros_description)
 - sew_agv_description: kinematic description of the sew-maxo-mts AGV at Hochschule Karlsruhe
-- sew_and_igus_description: combine kinematic description of the arm and the AGV to one united robot with more DoF.
+- sew_and_igus_description: combined kinematic description of the arm and the AGV to one united robot with more DoF.

 #### AGV related Packages
 These packages provide further functionalities used only to control the sew-maxo-mts AGV.

-- sew_agv_drivers: provides the controller definitions to control the hardware (motors) of the SEW AGV in simulation and reality.
-For real hardware a custom hardware interface which connects to the hardware via sew-link interface is implemented. (more informations in the whole doku)
+- sew_agv_drivers: provides the controller definitions to control the hardware (motors) of the SEW AGV in reality.
+For real hardware a custom hardware interface which connects to the hardware via sew-link interface is implemented. --> currently not in use because only simulation is available
 - sew_agv_navigation: handles connection to a xBox One controller which can be used to drive the AGV manually and provides all necessary nodes of the to navigate the AGV autonomously in a recorded map with the use of ROS2 Nav2 Stack.
 Functionalities for 2D SLAM-Mapping are included too.
 - sew_agv_clients: provides a python class which wrapps the interaction with the simple commander interface of Nav2 in a even simpler approach to provide for the user.

 #### Igus ReBel related Packages
 These packages provide further dunctionalities used by the robot arm for motion planning and hardware communication.

-- igus_drivers ??? ---> TODO
+- igus_drivers: provides the controller definitions to control the hardware (motors) of the Igus ReBel 6DoF in reality (cloned from https://github.com/CommonplaceRobotics/iRC_ROS/tree/humble/irc_ros_controllers). --> currently not in use because only simulation is available
 - sew_and_igus_moveit_config: configuration of the motion planning capabilities with MoveIt2 embedded in ROS2 and handling of the needed nodes to plan and execute trajectories.
 The handling of the occupancy-map collision gemetries extracted from the cmaera point-cloud is also done here.
 - moveit_wrapper: provides service servers which can control the motion planning capabilities through the C++ move_group interface
 - igus_moveit_clients: provides a python class handling clients which connect to the servers from the warpper package.
 The user can call the class methods from a supervised python file to provide a simple approach of using MoveIt motion planning capabilities.